- Understand the purpose of a testing charter

 - Build your own testing plan using our starter template

 Imagine the following scenario: You recently purchased a new A/B testing platform for your company.
-You have high hopes for showing a great return on your investment after having spent weeks (or maybe months) deciding on the platform, negotiating the contract’s duration and cost, and hiring a new employee (or transitioning a whole team) to use it.
-The platform’s code has been installed and it is now possible to begin testing.
+You have high hopes of showing a great investment return after having spent weeks (or maybe months) deciding on the platform, negotiating the contract’s duration and cost, and hiring a new employee (or transitioning a whole team) to use it.
+The platform’s code has been installed, and it is now possible to begin testing.

 The question is, how ready are you?
-From the initial consideration phase through to purchase and installation, it is uncommon that the company has fully considered the necessary details of how they are going to make the most effective use of the platform.
-But if you immediately jump into testing, in the weeks and months that follow you may find yourself facing:
+From the initial consideration phase to purchase and installation, it is uncommon that the company has fully considered the necessary details of how they will make the most effective use of the platform.
+But if you immediately jump into testing, in the weeks and months that follow, you may find yourself facing:

 Tests launched with errors or mistakes, or missing goals or audiences